Airbus, Boeing concerned over US 5G instrument interference

 “Airbus and Boeing have been working with other aviation industry stakeholders in the US to understand potential 5G interference with radio altimeters,” which measure a plane’s height above the ground, the statement said.

-Major telecom operators Verizon and AT&T were due to start using 3.7-3.8 GHz frequency bands on December 5, after obtaining licenses worth billions of dollars in February.
+Major telecom operators Verizon and AT&T were due to start using 3.7-3.8 GHz frequency bands on December 5, after obtaining licences worth billions of dollars in February.

 But they postponed the launch in November after the US aviation regulator expressed concerns over 5G signals’ possible interference with the altimeters.